codeadamca/activities/duck.markdown

 ![LEGO&reg; Poplybag 30541](/images/duck/duck-polybag.png)

-The duck polybags are no longer avialable from The LEGO Group&trade;, but can be purchased from [BrickLink](https://www.bricklink.com/v2/catalog/catalogitem.page?S=30541-1) or by using the LEGO&reg; [Pick a Brick](https://www.lego.com/en-ca/pick-and-build/):
+The duck polybags are no longer available from The LEGO Group&trade;, but can be purchased from [BrickLink](https://www.bricklink.com/v2/catalog/catalogitem.page?S=30541-1) or by using the LEGO&reg; [Pick a Brick](https://www.lego.com/en-ca/pick-and-build/):

 [Download the duck puzzle part list](/partlist/duck-partlist.csv)